 The Internet suffers from severe security-related problems.
 Some of the problems are a result of inherent vulnerabilities in the TCP/IP services, and the protocols that the services implement, while others are a result of the complexity of host configuration and vulnerabilities introduced in the software development process.
-These and a variety of other factors have all contributed to making unprepared sites open to the Internet attackers [34].
+These and a variety of other factors have all contributed to making unprepared sites open to the Internet attackers .
 The Internet attacks range from simple probing to extremely sophisticated forms of information theft.

 The TCP/IP protocol suite, which is very widely used today, has a number of serious security flaws.
-Some of these flaws exist because hosts rely on IP source address for authentication, while others exist because network control mechanisms have minimal or non-existent authentication [11], [31].
+Some of these flaws exist because hosts rely on IP source address for authentication, while others exist because network control mechanisms have minimal or non-existent authentication.
 Unfortunately some individuals have taken advantage of potential weaknesses in the TCP/IP protocol suite and have launched a variety of attacks based on these flaws.
 Some of these attacks are:

-- TCP Initial Sequence Number (ISN) guessing: When a virtual circuit is created TCP environment, the two hosts need to synchronize the Initial Sequence Number (ISN).
+• TCP Initial Sequence Number (ISN) guessing: When a virtual circuit is created in a TCP environment, the two hosts need to synchronize the Initial Sequence Number (ISN).
 However, there is a way for an intruder to predict the ISN and construct a TCP packet sequence without ever receiving any responses from the server.
 This allowed an intruder to spoof a trusted host on a local network.
 Reply messages are received by the real host, which will attempt to reset the connection.
 Prediction of the random ISN is possible because in Berkeley systems, the ISN variable is incremented by a constant amount once per second, and by half that amount each time a connection is initiated.
-Thus, if one initiates a legitimate connection and observes the ISN used, one can calculate, with a high degree of confidence, ISN used on the next connection attempt. - Source IP address spoofing attacks: Every IP packet contains the host address of the sender and intended receiver.
-Some applications only accept packets from 'trusted' hosts, a determination made by examining the source address carried in the packet.
-Unfortunately, there is little in most TCP/IP software implementation that would prevent someone from placing any address that they want in the packet's source address field, thus fooling the target machine that packets are coming from a trusted machine.
+Thus, if one initiates a legitimate connection and observes the ISN used, one can calculate, with a high degree of confidence, ISN used on the next connection attempt.